-Northwest Ohio, unofficially known as the Warbler Capital of the World, is home to 15 designated Globally Important Bird Areas.
-Over 325 species have been recorded here, with daily spring tallies reaching 120 species—wow!
-While Canada’s Point Pelee has long been the Great Lakes’ star location, just across the Lake, the Ohio shoreline (with its extensive preserves and wetlands) serves as the staging side before migrants head north.
-Magee Marsh, Crane Creek, and Ottawa National Wildlife Refuge are gems of this unique geography, and until now have been the best-kept secret around.
+Northwest Ohio is unofficially the Warbler Capital of the World; Ohio is home to 7 designated Globally Important Bird Areas (IBA).
+Over 325 species have been recorded here, with daily spring tallies reaching 120 species!
+While Canada’s Point Pelee has long been the Great Lakes’ star location, just across the Lake, the Ohio shoreline (with its extensive wetlands and preserves) serves as the staging side before migrating birds head north.
+Crane Creek, Magee Marsh, and Ottawa National Wildlife Refuge are gems of this unique geography, and until now have been a long-kept secret.
 Today, the word is out and it’s considered one of the top birding areas in the country.

-- Bird the famous Magee Marsh Boardwalk, simply teeming with feeding migrants, some at arm’s length!
+- Explore the famous Magee Marsh Boardwalk, swarming with feasting migrants, some at arm’s length!

-- Discover the marshes and upland scrub-shrub forests of the Ottawa National Wildlife Refuge
+- Bird the upland scrub-shrub forests and marshes of the Ottawa National Wildlife Refuge

-- Relax in the Oak Openings region, home to 80% of Ohio’s endangered species
+- Visit Oak Openings Metro Park, home to 80% of Ohio’s endangered species

-- Visit Marblehead Island and its beautiful and endangered Lakeside Daisy
+- Discover Marblehead Island and its beautiful and endangered Lakeside Daisy

-- See a bird-banding demonstration at the Black Swamp Bird Observatory
+- Watch a bird-banding demonstration at Black Swamp Bird Observatory

 - Stay right at Maumee Bay State Park Lodge, where you can bird Lake Erie and the numerous trails at the park

 “… A ‘Peg trip’… bring[s] together people who like to explore new places and share the joy of finding new birds … under the guidance of someone who knows the birds and the area.
 The accommodations are always excellent and special to the place we visit.”